pmbenjamin/oh-my-zsh/README.md

 If you would like to override the functionality of a plugin distributed with Oh My Zsh, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

-If you would want to create and use a custom theme, just add a new file (ending in `.zsh-theme`) in the `custom/themes/` directory.
+If you would want to create and use a custom theme, just add a new file (ending in `.zsh-theme`) in the `custom/themes/` directory and update your `.zshrc` with your new theme name in `ZSH_THEME`.

 ## Getting Updates